 As much as the quality of a product or service matters, so does value for money matters.
 It is not about offering your products or services at a lower price than your competitor’s, but what matters is: Is it worth the price?

-If your services are as good as your competitors and you are offering it at a better price, then customers will not let go off this deal.
+If your services are as good as your competitors and you are offering them at a better price, then customers will not let go off this deal.

 8. Be Innovative